blu3h0rn/ai4i-sg-hdb-resale/README.md

 This repository contains instructions for you to get started on interacting with the resources, particularly the Jupyter Notebooks, for the purpose of this `Hands-on Machine Learning Workshop (SG HDB Resale)`.

+# Logistics
+Participants of this workshop are required to **bring their own laptops**.
+No local installation of softwares are required other than **web browsers**.
+We recommend either Chrome or Firefox for browsers. **WiFi connection will be provided**, however please ensure that your laptop can connect to public SSIDs.
+Staff laptops or laptops with SOEs have a likelihood of not being able to connect to our WiFi connection.
+It is recommended that you use your personal laptop.

 # Instructions/Guide
 Follow the following instructions prior to the workshop so that you can get started.